simonjbeaumont/docker-xs-dev-dash/README.md

 ```

 This will drop you into the container with none of the services running.
 If you
 want them running you can execute `supervisord` as in the Dockerfile.
+It also
+mounts the repo inside the container.

 ## Customisation for other teams
 Most of the scripts to gather data have all of their parameters at the top.